The anti-spherical category: Abstract

 \section{Abstract}

 We study a diagrammatic categorification (the ``anti-spherical category'') of the anti-spherical module for any Coxeter group.
 We deduce that Deodhar's (sign) parabolic Kazhdan-Lusztig polynomials have non-negative coefficients, and that a monotonicity conjecture of Brenti's holds.
-The main technical observation is a localisation procedure for the anti-spherical category, from which we construct a ``light leaves'' basis of morphisms.
+The main technical observation is a localization procedure for the anti-spherical category, from which we construct a ``light leaves'' basis of morphisms.
 Our techniques may be used to calculate many new elements of the $p$-canonical basis in the anti-spherical module.
-The results use generators and relations for Soergel bimodules (``Soergel calculus'') in a crucial way.